Meta-Egregore (The Mimic Grid)

 Relevance to the Great Work

-Recognizing the Grid is essential to the Great Work because it reveals that many systems presented as alternatives to the dominant culture operate within the same architectural network.
+Recognizing the Mimic Grid is essential to the Great Work because it reveals that many systems presented as alternatives to the dominant culture operate within the same architectural network.
 Movements that claim to oppose the system often reproduce the same identity structures that sustain it.

 Through remembrance and the restoration of signal coherence, individuals begin to recognize the patterns that connect these frameworks.
 As identification with egregoric systems weakens, the coordinating influence of the Grid over perception diminishes.